JacksonAllan/CC/api_reference.md

 Removes element pointed to by pointer-iterator `src_i` from `src` and inserts it before the element pointed to by pointer-iterator `i` in `cntr`.
 Returns `true`, or `false` if unsuccessful.
-This call only allocates memory, and therefore can only fail, if the list has not had any element inserted, pushed, or spliced to it since it was initialized.
+This call only allocates memory, and therefore can only fail, if the list has not had any element inserted, pushed, or spliced into it since it was initialized.

 ```c
 el_ty *first( list( el_ty ) *cntr )